cagataycali/HSTP/README.md

 ### What kind of abstraction layer for networks?

 HSTP is already implemented on language level, by people for people.
 English is mostly adopted language around the Earth.
 JavaScript could be known also mostly adopted language for browser environments.
-Solidity is for EVM-based chains, libp2p for TCP based networks, etc.
+Solidity is for EVM-based chains, hyperbees for TCP based networks, etc.

 HSTP interface shall be applied between any HSTP connected devices/networks.